Insurance

 No, insurers do not all use the same data sources.
 The information each insurer uses is commercially sensitive and you may find that insurers will differ in their approach.

-For more information about how Flood Re works and the benefits visit the Flood Re website
+For more information about how Flood Re works and the benefits visit the Flood Re website.

 You can also find information about flood prevention and protection in the risk management section of our website.